 - Third-party payments: Sigma and Parkland receive commissions from insurance companies, mutual fund companies, and other product companies when they sell investments.
 In the case of securities, these commissions are paid by customers.
-These conflicts of interest create an incentive for them to recommend that you purchase securities from product companies that pay them commissions or product companies that pay them relatively more than others for selling their securities. - Sigma and Parkland revenue sharing: In addition to the third-party payments discussed above, many product companies, retirement plan providers, and alternative investment sponsors make payments to Sigma and Parkland that are sometimes called "revenue sharing" payments because they share with Sigma and Parkland a part of the revenue that they earn on your investments or retirement plans.
+Additionally, their clearing firm pays them annual business development credits, annual technology credits, and credits derived from margin debits in customers' brokerage accounts.
+These conflicts of interest create an incentive for them to recommend that you purchase securities (i) from product companies that pay them commissions or product companies that pay them relatively more than others for selling their securities, and (ii) on margin in brokerage accounts. - Sigma and Parkland revenue sharing: In addition to the third-party payments discussed above, many product companies, retirement plan providers, and alternative investment sponsors make payments to Sigma and Parkland that are sometimes called "revenue sharing" payments because they share with Sigma and Parkland a part of the revenue that they earn on your investments or retirement plans.
 These payments are separate from the sales commissions Sigma and Parkland receive from customer purchases of insurance or investment products.
-Moreover, these payments create an incentive for Sigma and Parkland to recommend, offer, or continue offering investments and plans that entail such payments over those that do not and to encourage you to increase the amount of assets in those investments and plans. - SPC revenue sharing: SPC receives revenue sharing compensation, in the form of marketing allowance fees, from certain third-party money managers that SPC recommends to clients.
-This conflict of interest creates an incentive to recommend to clients those money managers that agree to pay SPC larger marketing allowance fees. - Custodian revenue sharing: In connection with customer brokerage accounts introduced by Sigma or Parkland and custodied with NFS (which is an affiliate of Fidelity Investments), Sigma and Parkland receive revenue sharing payments from NFS, including business development credits, annual technology credits, a monthly revenue share on all eligible Fidelity Money Market Sweep Fund balances and from Fidelity's Network Bank Deposit Sweep Program, a portion of the interest rate clients pay on margin debit balances, interest on cash balances in client accounts that have not selected a cash sweep option, revenue share payments for non-Fidelity "no transaction fee" mutual funds, account transfer cost credits, and markups on certain items disclosed in the Brokerage Fee Schedule.
-The receipt of these revenue streams creates a conflict of interest and an incentive to (i) select and maintain their ongoing relationship with NFS, rather than other available custodians through which Sigma and Parkland will receive relatively lower or no revenue sharing, and (ii) select accounts for which they will act as broker of record over other accounts where they do not act in such capacity.
+Moreover, these payments are an incentive for Sigma and Parkland to offer or continue offering investments and plans that entail such payments and to encourage you to increase the amount of assets in those investments and plans. - SPC revenue sharing: SPC receives revenue sharing compensation, in the form marketing allowance fees, from certain third-party money managers that SPC recommends to clients.
+This conflict of interest creates an incentive to recommend to clients those money managers that agree to pay SPC larger marketing allowance fees.

-• How might your conflicts of interest affect me, and how will you address them?
+How might your conflicts of interest affect me, and how will you address them?